strategicdata/pmhc-mds-spec/doc/user-documentation/reporting.rst

 Key specifications:

 * All records to be counted with no filtering.
-* All dates refer to date of insertion, not date of service.
+* All dates refer to date of modification, not date of service.

 E2 - Volume trends
 ~~~~~~~~~~~~~~~~~~